ztc0611/Ren-py-Animalese/README.md

 ===============================================================================

-Original Readme was as follows:
+#Original Readme was as follows:

-# Read Me
 ## What is this?
 The "animalese.py" script, is a Python script intended to emulate the vocalisations of characters from the Animal Crossing series.